curto2/mckernel/sdd+/README.txt

 README

-To run the examples, enter to the given folders and run make as follows:
+To run the examples, enter the given folder and run make as follows:
 		$ cd /examples/fwh
 		$ make
 		$ ./FWH